Where startups start

 - Use of company MacBook Pro

-- You’ll work in downtown Bloomington in a visually stunning building that seamlessly blends old and new, highlighted with exposed red brick and original wood floors
+- You’ll work in Downtown Bloomington in a visually stunning building that seamlessly blends old and new, highlighted with exposed red brick and original wood floors

 HOW TO APPLY

-Email a cover letter and resume as PDFs to Melissa Ward.
+Email a cover letter and resume as PDFs to Pat East.
 This is your chance to describe why working at The Mill would be a great fit for you.
-Include the following information:
+Include the information below:

 - A short bio / introduction